 4. How Much Do Steroids Cost?

-The following prices were obtained from an (anonymous) trusted source within the bodybuilding community.
+We have obtained the following price list from an (anonymous) trusted source within the bodybuilding community.

 These are UK prices; however, we have added the US dollar equivalent in brackets (correct conversion at the time of publishing).

 Cost of injectable steroids